 CLIMB THE PISAC RUINS

-Take a taxi is the easy route or hike to the Pisac ruins is not super-hard, but don’t expect a leisurely stroll either.
+Taking a taxi is the easy route; or you can choose to hike to the Pisac ruins, which is not super-hard, but don’t expect a leisurely stroll either.

-If you decide on taking a taxi or hiking to Pisac ruins, you will be rewarded by stunning vistas, and if you hike you will see more ruins than the average visitors who usually wander around the upper part of the ruins.
+No matter your choice of exploring the Pisac ruins, you will be rewarded by stunning vistas, and if you hike you will see more ruins than the average visitors who usually only wander around the upper part of the ruins.
 Pisac ruins are included in most tours of Sacred Valley.

-To get to the trailhead, you walk through the market and continued via Intihuatana street uphill where you have to buy boleto turistico (better to buy the multi-day option).
+To get to the trailhead, you walk through the market and continued via Intihuatana street uphill where you have to buy a “boleto turistico” (better to buy the multi-day option).
 From here, you follow the narrow, but well-signposted path via terraces uphill.
 After some time you start to discover what was left from Pisac fortress.
 It was once scattered all over the hill, and seen from a large distance.
 It takes about two hours until you reach the main part of the ruins, where you meet other tourists who decided to travel on a tour or by taxi.

-Hiking Distance: The hike to the ruins is four kilometers long and leads mostly uphill, but you are walking slowly, hopefully taking plenty of photos and wandering around the smaller sections of the ruins you enter
+Hiking Distance: The hike to the ruins is four kilometers long and leads mostly uphill.
+However, you can walk at a slow pace, and enjoy time to take plenty of photos and wander around the smaller sections of the ruins.

-Pisac is lower than Cusco, 2972 meters above sea level, so you need to gain almost 400 meters because the top of the ruins is 3347 meters high.
-Either way, this hike is good training if you plan on doing the Inca Trail or any alternative trek to Machu Picchu at the altitude.
+Pisac is a lower altitude than Cusco at 2,972 meters above sea level, (9,750ft) so you need to gain almost 400 meters because the top of the ruins is 3,347 meters (10,980ft) high.
+Either way, this hike is good altitude training if you plan on doing the Inca Trail or any alternative trek to Machu Picchu.